Using outdoor string lighting is one of the quickest and easiest ways to illuminate any plot for nighttime dining and entertaining.

 String lights wrapped around branches can draw attention to their wonderful natural shape, so they remain as focal points of a yard design instead of fading into obscurity after dusk.

-If you're looking for easy-to-install, eco-friendly string lights, solar garden lighting ideas can be a good option.
+If you're looking for easy-to-install, eco-friendly string lights, solar garden lighting can be a good option.
 They can charge up during daylight hours and shine for hours after dark.

-4. Add string lights to a pergola
+10. Add string lights to a pergola for a cozy seating spot

 You could use a long conventional strip of string lights, but easier to set up are versions specially designed to fit the shape of a parasol.